URA on Seed Funding Changes

 Who does this new workflow benefit

-1. Support for Applicants: By integrating Seed Funding (SF) with the SeRA system, there will be reduced administrative burden and enhanced compliance through transferring URA information from SF to SeRA, ensuring that current and pending reports are always up to date.
+1. Support for Applicants: By integrating Seed Funding (SF) with the SeRA system, there will be reduced administrative burden and enhanced compliance through transferring URA proposal information from SF to the Disclosures/Current and Pending Support report in SeRA.

 2. Support for Program Managers: By refining the application process, we aim to better assist program managers in handling PI exception requests.
 This will help clarify scenarios where ineligible individuals apply for funding opportunities, ensuring a smoother evaluation process and more transparent decision-making.